Nanra/cryptocurrency-languages/README.md

-# Cryptocurrency Framework Languages
+# Cryptocurrency Languages
-List of Programming Language used by Cryptocurrency Framework
+List of Programming Language used by Cryptocurrency for Development Core and Smart Contract

 ## Bitcoin
 #### Code: BTC